lubiana/no-framework-tutorial/15-adding-content.md

 After installing Parsedown lets write a Markdownparser interface and an implementation using parsedown.

-We only need one function that receives a string of Markdown and returns the HTML represantion (as a string as well).
+We only need one function that receives a string of Markdown and returns the HTML representation (as a string as well).